 It was against this background that the Basel Convention was negotiated in the late 1980s, and its thrust at the time of its adoption was to combat the “toxic trade”, as it was termed.
 It was adopted in 1989 and entered into force in 1992.

 The Basel Negotiation Process (1987-1989)

-In June 1987, based on a joint proposal by Switzerland and Hungary, the Governing Council of UNEP mandated the Executive Director to convene a working group with the task of elaborating a global convention on the control of transboundary movements of hazardous wastes, drawing on the previous work undertaken by UNEP and other national, regional and international bodies.
+In June 1987, the Governing Council of UNEP approved the Cairo Guidelines, a non-binding legal instrument, primarily designed to assist governments in the development and implementation of their national management policies for hazardous wastes.
+At the same time, based on a joint proposal by Switzerland and Hungary, the Governing Council of UNEP mandated the Executive Director to convene a working group with the task of elaborating a global convention on the control of transboundary movements of hazardous wastes, drawing on the Cairo Guidelines and the relevant national, regional and international bodies.
 The Council also authorized the Executive Director to convene, in early 1989, a diplomatic conference to adopt and sign the convention.
 This decision and the resulting negotiations were subsequently endorsed by the United Nations General Assembly.